Learn Morse Code With This Morse Translator and Decoder

 HOW CAN I LEARN MORSE CODE?

-One of the best ways to start learning Morse is to use an online translator like the one on this page.
+One of the best ways to start learning Morse is to use an online translator and decoder like the one on this page.
 These tools give you the chance to practice and test your abilities.

 A chart like this one can also help you learn Morse code by visualizing the dots and dashes on the letters of the alphabet: